 Amy definitely owed her another caterpillar plushie for all this.

 Slash murmured in his sleep, curled up next to Ben on the sofa in the Wyldcard team’s break room.
 The Jagaldie’s skin was still a teensy bit moist from his recent bath, so Ben didn’t need to worry himself about any dander getting on the upholstery.
 His financial status was enough to worry about.
 Not to mention his grades; he was struggling to keep them up between his apprenticeship duties.
 Ben would rather have been spending his break relaxing but instead he was getting caught up on his math homework.
 He was determined to graduate this year so he would never have to see or hear from his idiot asshole classmates ever again.
-Maybe he’d even ascend to Rookie Grade faster if he didn’t have to divide his attention between Kreature Taming and schoolwork.
+Maybe he’d even make it to Rookie Grade faster if he didn’t have to divide his attention between Kreature Taming and schoolwork.

 Ben wondered who he’d invite to his graduation ceremony.
 He’d considered Riidya, but doubted she would be interested.
 She seemed rather abrasive.
 What did he ever do to her?
 Maybe he’d said something to piss her off at some point without realizing it.
 Navigating complex social situations with other humans was awkward enough, much less the only Domonid he’d ever met…